top of page

 The verb 'dawdle' has its etymological origins in the Scottish word 'doddle,' which meant 'to toddle' or 'to move slowly and unsteadily.'
 Over time, 'dawdle' emerged in the English language to signify the act of wasting time or moving slowly and aimlessly, often without a specific purpose or direction.
 'Dawdle' conveys a sense of procrastination or inefficiency, suggesting a lack of urgency or focus in one's actions.
 It reflects the human tendency to linger in leisure or daydream, sometimes at the expense of more productive pursuits, and is a term often associated with idleness or a relaxed pace of life.

-Quiz: Find the meaning of the verb dawdle:
+Find the correct meaning of the verb dawdle:

 Try Again!